A-KGeorge/dsp_ts_redis/docs/SIMD_OPTIMIZATIONS.md

 ## Overview

-This document describes the SIMD (Single Instruction, Multiple Data) optimizations implemented in dsp-ts-redis to accelerate DSP operations.
+This document describes the SIMD (Single Instruction, Multiple Data) optimizations implemented in dspx to accelerate DSP operations.

 ## What Was Optimized